MysteryPancake/Houdini-Fun/README.md

 ## Nearest point to any attribute
 `nearpoint()` finds the closest point to `@P`, but what if you need the closest point to something else?

-The shortest way is abusing `pcfind()` which takes any input as the position channel:
+The shortest way is abusing `pcfind()`, which takes any input as the position channel:

 ```glsl
 string attrib = "density";